yegor256/blog/_drafts/_infoq.md

 Two people decided that my point of view was wrong and that's why the entire audience must not hear it!
 They know better what "works well for more mature teams."
-Pay attention, they didn't say anything about the quality of my article, about the way I structured my arguments, about the consistency of the logic in it.
-They totally understood what I wanted to say, but they disagreed.
+Pay attention: they didn't say anything about the quality of my article, about the way I structured my arguments, about the consistency of the logic in it.
+They totally got what I wanted to say, but they disagreed.
 My opinion didn't go along with theirs.
 And so---no platform for the guy.

 You know what happened next?
 I sent my piece, without any changes, to Gerard Holzmann,